 - 1952 the first overseas regiment, Band of the Royal Netherlands Grenadiers participated

-You'll get to see some of the very best pipe bands from across the globe such as the award-winning Royal Scots Dragoon Guards and the Royal Highland Fusiliers, as they come together providing heart-stopping sights and sounds for the whole family to enjoy.
+You'll get to see some of the very best pipe bands from across the globe such as the award-winning Royal Scots Dragoon Guards and the Royal Highland Fusiliers, providing heart-stopping sights and sounds for the whole family to enjoy.
 Marvel at the dare-devil motorcycle routines and enjoy a kaleidoscope of music, dance and breath-taking re-enactments of international battles.

 The show's finale is probably one of the best, if not sombre, moments of the Edinburgh Military Tattoo as silence again takes over the arena as the 'Evening Hymn' is sung, the sounding of the 'Last Post' and the lowering of the flags.
-All eyes are then drawn to the Castle ramparts where the Lone Piper plays his haunting lament before a colourful display of fireworks illuminates the skies and everyone holds hands as they sing 'Auld Lang Syne'.
+All eyes are then drawn to the Castle ramparts where the Lone Piper plays his haunting lament before a colourful display of fireworks illuminates the skies and voices unite to sing 'Auld Lang Syne'.

 Download our Edinburgh Tattoo miniguide

 Brolly, camera and a fleece or jumper as it can get cold in the evenings.
 Might also be worth taking a few sweets, snacks and a drink to have during the military spectacular.
 Also, don’t forget to double-check that you have your Edinburgh Tattoo tickets in your bag – you won’t want to be refused entry when you’re there!

 The wonderful British weather can be temperamental at the best of times but hopefully when you visit it will be a glorious summers evening.
 It might be worth considering the worse and have a brolly on standby as well as warm clothing as the evenings can get chilly!
 There is a bit of an uphill climb to Edinburgh Castle where the event takes place so comfortable shoes are a must.